vercel/ai/examples/next-huggingface/README.md

-# Vercel AI SDK, Next.js, and Hugging Face Chat Example
+# AI SDK, Next.js, and Hugging Face Chat Example

-This example shows how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and the [Hugging Face Inference](https://huggingface.co) to create a ChatGPT-like AI-powered streaming chat bot with [Open Assistant's SFT-4 12B](https://huggingface.co/OpenAssistant/oasst-sft-4-pythia-12b-epoch-3.5) as the chat model.
+This example shows how to use the [AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and the [Hugging Face Inference](https://huggingface.co) to create a ChatGPT-like AI-powered streaming chat bot with [Open Assistant's SFT-4 12B](https://huggingface.co/OpenAssistant/oasst-sft-4-pythia-12b-epoch-3.5) as the chat model.

 ## Deploy your own